School Choice programs are only legal under state law.

 Private school choice programs do not fund private schools.

-School choice is a method of funding education that provides expanded educational options for children.
-School choice funds education for children by giving control over those funds to parents who make private and independent choices of schools and educational resources that best fit their children.
+School choice is a method of funding education to provide expanded educational options for children.
+School choice provides funds for a child’s education by giving control over those funds to the parents who make private and independent choices of schools and educational resources that best fit their child.

 Incorrect!